open-component-model/ocm/docs/ocm/modelmapping/oci/README.md

 - **`componentDescriptorLayer`** (required) [*OCI Content Descriptor*](https://github.com/opencontainers/image-spec/blob/main/descriptor.md)

   It references the layer blob containing the component descriptor.
-The layer always should be layer 0.
-The layer uses the media type `application/vnd.gardener.cloud.cnudie.component-descriptor.v2+yaml+tar`
+The layer always must be layer 0 of the manifest.
+It uses the media type `application/vnd.gardener.cloud.cnudie.component-descriptor.v2+yaml+tar`

 TODO: decide which media type to use for v3 descriptors.

-The descriptor layer contains a tar archive with at least a first file with the name `component-descriptor.yaml` containing the component descriptor of the component version.
+The descriptor layer contains a tar archive with at least a single file with the name `component-descriptor.yaml` containing the component descriptor of the component version.
+This file should always be the first file in the tar archive.

 OCM *Local Blobs* are stored in additional OCI *Image Layers*.
 The local blob identifier stored in the `localBlob` access specification is the OCI *blob digest*